Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 • If detected star count is enabled for grading:

-• Determine the mean and standard deviation of the star counts in the matching images.
+• Determine the mean and standard deviation of the star counts in the matching sample images.

 • If Accept All Improvements is true and the star count of the current image is greater than the mean, then the image is acceptable for star count.